Both CompanionCarePA and Bobby Patrol from as low as £45 pw

 Go to www.tipiwills.co.uk for planning information.

-A variety of planning such as Wholelife planning surrounding a Will, Care Planning, through to terminal or serious illness planning.
-Like the Orca, we are fiercely protective of our families and want to provide the best we can manage for them.
+A variety of planning such as Wholelife planning surrounding a Will, Healthcare Planning, through to terminal or serious illness planning.
+Like the Orca, we are fiercely protective of our families and want to provide the best we can for them.
 You will find a Client Resources Page where we encourage you to consider carefully the kind of care you may need.
 It also has links to tips and ideas to help keep independent living for as long as you can.

 For independent living support go to www.daisychaincareagency.co.uk